 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 The Federal Reserve Bank of Chicago currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
 This lack of data suggests that the Federal Reserve Bank of Chicago may not have established formal commitments to reduce its carbon footprint or engage in climate initiatives at this time.
-As such, the organisation's climate strategy remains unclear within the context of industry standards.
+As such, the organisation's climate strategy remains unclear, and it does not inherit emissions data from any parent or related organisations.